Wall Street slips in volatile session

 The Dow Jones industrial average .DJI fell 42.55 points, or 0.28 percent, to end at 14,932.41.
 The Standard & Poor's 500 Index .SPX dipped just 0.88 of a point, or 0.05 percent, to finish at 1,614.08.
 The Nasdaq Composite Index .IXIC slipped 1.09 points, or 0.03 percent, to close at 3,433.40.

-The CBOE Volatility Index .VIX, Wall Street's favorate barometer of investor anxiety, rose 0.4 percent to 16.44.
+The CBOE Volatility Index .VIX, Wall Street's favorite barometer of investor anxiety, rose 0.4 percent to 16.44.

 Volatility has remained elevated from two weeks ago after the Fed said it expected to reduce its $85 billion a month of bond buying, which has helped drive the U.S. stock market's rally this year.
 Since those comments, several Fed officials have said the central bank would not prematurely end its monetary stimulus program.
 Those reassuring remarks helped stabilize the market.